jennifer-dtu-2023/2023-09-18_r_project/README.md

-# Analysing High-throughput Sequencing Data in Immunocology.
+# Analysing High-throughput Sequencing Data in Immuno oncology.
 We are Group25 from the Autumn 2023 R for Bio-Datas Science class at DTU.
-This is the repository for our course project, focused on analysing high throughput sequencing data relevant to immunoncology.
+This is the repository for our course project, focused on analysing high throughput sequencing data relevant to immuno oncology.

 The aim of our projects...